 Potential orders can include prohibiting the offender from:

-How Do I Get a DV Protective Order?
+How Do I Apply for a Temporary and Permanent Protective Order?

 After the Court considers your request for an ex parte temporary protective order, the court will schedule a hearing where you must present your arguments about why protection is needed.